Redesigning the ring road of Leeuwarden

 Four crucial areas of interest were pinpointed: a bridge, two roundabouts and a central section, marking a kilometer-long area to be covered simultaneously.
 Due to limited drone battery capacity, each area was covered by a pair of devices.
 The recording was conducted twice, during morning and evening rush hours.

-Roelofs later processed the data in Vissim software to simulate the traffic flow in several possible future scenarios, assessing the redesign options for the ring road and their impact.
+Roelofs later processed the data in PTV Vissim (check video on how to use TrafficSurvey with PTV Vissim).
+The software was used to simulate the traffic flow in several possible future scenarios, assessing the redesign options for the ring road and their impact.

 Thanks to the rich data output from TrafficSurvey, Roelofs could conduct an accurate simulation and identify the bottlenecks in the examined area.
 Furthermore, they revealed other potential issues, such as crossing with cyclists, which were not recognized before.